-Kirsten Dunst's Road to Engagement: ''Crying Over Boys'' & Coming Into Her Own Before Finding Happiness With Jesse Plemons
+Inside Kirsten Dunst's Road to Starting a Family and Finding Happiness With Jesse Plemons

 Of course the natural assumption was that they were dating, but Dunst's rep said they were just "great friends."

-And the actress and sought-after ad campaign model really was taking time for herself.
+And the actress really was taking time for herself.
 When she talked to Allure in 2009, she said she was single, and it wasn't until 2011 that she popped up with another boyfriend—and some major perspective.

 "We all want the bad guy who doesn't give you what you want," she recalled to Elle in its September 2011 issue, which also featured Dunst on the cover.
 "I did a lot of sitting in my car, listening to sad music, crying over boys."